Configuring Proxies and Load Balancers for Tableau Server

 tsm configuration set -k gateway.public.host -v 'tableau.example.com'

-Enter the following command to set the address or the CNAME of the proxy server, where
+Enter the following command to set the address or the CNAME of the proxy and or LB servers, where

 server_addressis the IPv4 address or CNAME value:

 If your organisation uses multiple proxy servers and/or LB servers, enter multiple IPv4 addresses, separating them with commas.
 IP ranges are not supported.
 To improve start up and initialisation of Tableau Server, minimise the number of entries for